PostgreSQL Source Code git master

 #define UNRESERVED_KEYWORD

-Definition: keywords.h:20
+Definition keywords.h:20

 int ScanKeywordLookup(const char *str, const ScanKeywordList *keywords)

-Definition: kwlookup.c:38
+Definition kwlookup.c:38

-static char * connstr
+static const char * connstr

 static size_t noptions